BelenJM/Aquaculture_Genetics_DTUAqua/ReadMe.md

 ```
 salmon_gen
 ```
 it will show us several lines of information, to summarize all the dataset.
-Basically we will be able to see a summary of what is inside "data".
+Basically we will be able to see a summary of what is inside "salmon_gen".

 QUESTION: Can you identify each element of the dataset?
 If you need any hints: The first row is telling us the type of object (e.g. genlight, genind), and inside we can find rows of genotypes (so individuals genotyped for a certain number of loci, bi-allelic or mono-allelic).